College of Nursing Service-Learning

-Service Learning for first year students in the College of Nursing supports academica, interpersonal, and personal growth.
-First year service learning experiences are intended to be non-clinical and focused on social determinants of health.
+Service-Learning for first year students in the College of Nursing supports personal and professional development throught he Introduction to Professional Nursing course.
+First year service-learning experiences are intended to be non-clinical and focused on social determinants of health.

-Nursing students complete service learning experiences in the diverse communities where we study, work, and live.
+Nursing students enrolled in Introduction to Professional Nursing complete service-learning experiences in the diverse communities where we study, work, and live.
 These experiences facilitate the personal growth and professional skills needed to be successful in nursing.

 The information below and service-learning site availability is subject to change.

 Bearcat Buddies connects UC students with children in Cincinnati Public Schools through tutoring relationships.
 A large number of weekly tutoring sessions available with transportation provided.

 Help conserve, manage, sustain, and enhance parks’ natural and cultural resources and public greenspace for the enjoyment, enlightenment and enrichment of the Cincinnati community.